-- 1. Guidelines for the European Parliament election have been published by the Standards in Public Office Commission under section 4(6)(a) of the Electoral Act 1997, as amended (the Act). - 2.
+- Guidelines for the European Parliament election have been published by the Standards in Public Office Commission under section 4(6)(a) of the Electoral Act 1997 (the Act)1. - 2.
 The Guidelines are for national agents of political parties.
 Separate guidelines have been published for candidates and for election agents of candidates.
 These guidelines cover the main requirements of the above legislation relating to limits on election spending. - 3.
-The Standards Commission was established in December 2001 by the Standards in Public Office Act 2001.
-The members of the Standards Commission are: - The Hon.
-Mr. Justice Daniel O'Keeffe, Chairperson of the Standards Commission: - Mr Seamus McCarthy, Comptroller and Auditor General; - Mr Peter Tyndall, Ombudsman; - Mr Peter Finnegan, Clerk of Dáil Éireann; - Ms Martin Groves, Clerk of Seanad Éireann; and - Mr Jim O'Keeffe, former member of Dáil Éireann.
+The Guidelines are legally binding.
+However, where there is a discrepancy between the guidelines and the Act, the Act prevails.